Bega schoolgirl murders: Murder of Nichole Collins

-After the murders, Camilleri, who was not present during the murders and was waiting in the car, asked Beckett "Did you see the demon?".
-The pair quickly left the crime scene with Beckett driving and returned to New South Wales.
+After the murders, Camilleri, who was not present during the murders and was waiting in the car, asked Beckett, "Did you see the demon?"
+The pair quickly left the crime scene with Beckett driving, and returned to New South Wales.

 Disposal of evidence

-Camilleri drove from the murder scene while Beckett slept in the vehicle, and woke as the pair approached Canberra.
-They stopped at Theodore Lookout on the Monaro Highway and burned their blood-stained clothing, ropes and gags used to restrain the girls.
+Camilleri drove from the murder scene while Beckett slept in the vehicle.
+Beckett woke as the pair approached Canberra.
+They stopped at Theodore Lookout on the Monaro Highway, and burned their blood-stained clothing, ropes, and gags used to restrain the girls.
 The pair later threw their knives from the Commonwealth Avenue Bridge into Lake Burley Griffin before returning to their homes in Yass.

-On 8 October 1997, Camilleri and Beckett drove to Sydney and stayed with Camilleri's brother for several days.
+On 8 October 1997, Camilleri and Beckett drove to Sydney, and stayed with Camilleri's brother for several days.
 While in Campbelltown in Sydney's south-west, they spent six hours cleaning their vehicle at a car wash, going as far as removing the vehicle's seats and carpets to clean them thoroughly.
-The pair then returned to Canberra to destroy further evidence before returning to Bega on an unsuccessful search for the discarded portable television which Camilleri believed would lead police to them.
+The pair then returned to Canberra to destroy further evidence, before returning to Bega on an unsuccessful search for the discarded portable television which Camilleri believed would lead police to them.
 The television was earlier removed by a local council worker.